 Winner of the School Library Association Award 2015, with both the judges’ and readers’ awards.

-After the success of Blame My Brain, which covers all the brain-related, internal changes of adolescence, I wanted to tackle the external stresses: exams, relationships, fears created by new knowledge of the world, body changes, the internet and cyber-bullying.
+After the success of Blame My Brain, which covers all the brain-related, internal changes of adolescence, I wanted to tackle the external stresses: exams, relationships, fears, body changes, the internet and cyber-bullying.
 And more.

-The Teenage Guide to Stress is divided into three sections: Section One explains stress and looks at any differences for teenagers.
+The Teenage Guide to Stress is divided into three sections: Section One explains the biology of stress.
 Section Two deals with issues that can affect teenagers – from anger, depression and sexual relationships to cyber-bullying, exams and eating disorders – and offers guidance and advice, as well as looking at how pre-existing conditions such as OCD and dyslexia are affected.
 Section Three helps you deal with and prevent symptoms of stress.
 At the back is a glossary and list of useful resources.

 A few responses

 “This book is a must-read for all teenagers but also for those who work with young people or are parents of teenagers.
 It will put your mind at rest and help you understand your own stressful situations and those of the people around you.
 A fantastic self-help book; Nicola Morgan is non-judgemental and knowledgeable without being preachy and it’s reassuring to see her personal experiences included.
 Just the process of reading this book is cathartic but the guidance provided is wonderful.”
 (Kristy Rabbitt – We Love This Book – in the Guardian)